Probabilistic NDVI Forecasting from Sparse Satellite Time Series and Weather Covariates: Methods

 \section{Methods}

-The proposed architecture, depicted in~\autoref{fig:methods} (panel \textit{b}), is designed for quantile-based time series forecasting and explicitly separates the modeling of historical observations from that of future exogenous covariates.
-The overall transformer-based design is inspired by~\cite{tortora2023matnet}, from which we adopt the use of independent encoder branches to process historical and future information, while introducing several task-specific modifications.

-The history encoder processes the past target sequence together with the corresponding historical covariates, while the future encoder processes the sequence of known future covariates.
-Each input sequence is first projected through a linear embedding layer into a shared latent space of dimension $d_{\text{model}}$, allowing heterogeneous features to be represented in a common space.
-Positional information is then injected via positional encoding to preserve the temporal ordering of observations within each sequence.
-Missing values, arising from sparse and irregular acquisitions are explicitly handled through binary masking in both historical and future branches.
-Specifically, masks mark target positions with no corresponding Sentinel-2 acquisitions (i.e. unobserved NDVI targets between consecutive overpasses).
-These masks are propagated through the self-attention layers of each transformer encoder to prevent the model from attending to missing tokens.
+The proposed transformer-based model, depicted in~\autoref{fig:methods}, performs quantile forecasting through two decoupled branches: a history encoder for past target values and covariates, and a future encoder for known future covariates.
+Each input sequence is projected through a linear embedding layer into a shared latent space of dimension $d_{\text{model}}$, and positional encodings are added to preserve temporal ordering.
+Missing NDVI targets, arising at overpasses fully obscured by clouds, are handled via binary masks that prevent the self-attention layers from attending to unobserved positions in both branches.

-The output of the history encoder is aggregated via \emph{temporal average pooling} to obtain a compact representation of the past context.
-In contrast, due to the sparse and irregular satellite revisit schedule, the output of the future encoder is processed through a \emph{sparse temporal selection} mechanism, retaining only embeddings corresponding to actual satellite acquisition times.
-Specifically, the future encoder processes the full sequence of future covariates through self-attention, allowing information from all intermediate timesteps to influence the learned representations.
-From this encoded sequence, only the embeddings corresponding to Sentinel-2 acquisition times are selected for prediction.
-The pooled history representation is then concatenated with the selected future embeddings along the feature dimension, yielding a joint representation that conditions each future prediction on both past observations and future exogenous information.
+The history encoder output is aggregated via \emph{Masked Temporal Average Pooling} to produce a compact representation of the past context.
+For the future branch, the full covariate sequence is encoded via self-attention to allow all intermediate timesteps to inform the representations; only embeddings at actual Sentinel-2 acquisition times are then selected via \emph{Sparse Temporal Selection}, since forecasting targets exist only at those timestamps.

-This fused representation is propagated through a quantile head that predicts, for each future timestep, a vector of quantile estimates.
-Specifically, the model predicts three quantiles, corresponding to $q \in \{0.1, 0.5, 0.9\}$ levels.
-The median quantile ($q = 0.5$) is treated as the primary point forecast of the model, while the lower and upper quantiles provide an explicit characterization of predictive uncertainty.
+The pooled history representation is concatenated with the selected future embeddings along the feature dimension and passed to a quantile head that produces estimates at $q \in \{0.1, 0.5, 0.9\}$ for each future timestep.
+The median ($q = 0.5$) serves as the point forecast; the $10^{th}$ and $90^{th}$ percentiles characterize predictive uncertainty.
 All future timesteps are predicted in parallel, without autoregressive decoding.